Kvitekvist/FUS/README.md

 The blue parts contain a selection of audio/visual/architecture/armory/NPC overhauls that we think is fine to work as standalone.
 This is personal preference and just a selection we made and like.
 The yellow parts are our choice of gameplay improvements/changes.
 These deviate from vanilla and mostly make the game more interesting and challenging, or just overall improve the feeling.
 Obviously, these are personal preference, too.
 You are expected to go over all the optional mods and deslect all the mods that dont fit your style. **ALL MODS IN YELLOW CATEGORY ARE OPTIONAL.** For instance, if the game is too hard, then this is because you opted to use the enemy overhaul mods in category 3.2.
 The optional LOD files contain DynDoLOD generated files that enhance the visuals in the distance.
 These cost performance but make a big difference!
-The red late load parts contain patches that we created for this mod list.
-Use them if you use the respective mods above.

 Mod authors appreciate an endorsement! :)